Chris-June/ChatCourse/README.md

 | **GitHub Account** | Saving and sharing your project. | [Create a free account](https://github.com/signup) if you don’t have one. |

  <img src="docs/screenshots/GitHub.png" alt="GitHub repository page for ChatCourse" width="720" />
- _Caption: The GitHub repository page where you can Download ZIP or copy the clone URL._
+ The GitHub repository page where you can Download ZIP or copy the clone URL.

 | **Node.js** | The engine that runs the project’s code. | [Download Node.js (LTS)](https://nodejs.org/) and run the installer. |

  <img src="docs/screenshots/Nodes.png" alt="Node.js website homepage with Download LTS button" width="720" />
- _Caption: Download the LTS version from nodejs.org and run the installer._
+ Download the LTS version from nodejs.org and run the installer.

 | **Visual Studio Code (VS Code)** | A friendly text editor to open the project. | [Download VS Code](https://code.visualstudio.com/) and install it. |

 <img src="docs/screenshots/VSCode.png" alt="Visual Studio Code website download page" width="720" />
-_Caption: Download and install Visual Studio Code from code.visualstudio.com._
+Download and install Visual Studio Code from code.visualstudio.com.

 *Tip: “Terminal” is just a text window where you can type commands.
 Don’t panic—we’ll tell you exactly what to type.*

 <img src="docs/screenshots/Terminal.png" alt="Terminal window highlighted for entering commands" width="720" />

-_Caption: The Terminal is a text window where you type the commands we show._
+The Terminal is a text window where you type the commands we show.

 ## 3. Get the Project Code

 ### Option A – The Simple Download

 1. Visit the project page and click **“Download ZIP.”**
    `https://github.com/Chris-June/ChatCourse`